 - Deliver proteins at a constant rate or are programmed to “sense and respond” to the changing environment

 - Survive well in an encapsulation environment

 - Are similar to cells previously used in clinical applications

 - Provide the ability to easily insert new gene expression cassettes for different applications

-Part of Sigilon’s Shielded Living Therapeutics™ technology is our proprietary Afibromer™ matrix, which exhibits ideal properties for housing therapeutic cells and for the avoidance of fibrosis.
-Building upon foundational discoveries made at MIT, Sigilon has developed this matrix to be a super-biocompatible material that can remain in the body while generating minimal fibrosis or immune rejection.
+The sphere is composed of our proprietary Afibromer™ matrix, which exhibits ideal properties for housing thousands of therapeutic cells.
+Building upon foundational discoveries made at MIT, Sigilon has developed this dual-layer sphere that can remain in the body while generating minimal fibrosis or immune rejection.

 • Preventing immune response and fibrosis